-E. Coli culture in droplets using dSURF fluorosurfactant
+E. Coli Culture in Droplets Using dSURF Fluorosurfactant

-In vitro cell culture is a fundamental component of biological production systems and biotechnological research.
+In-vitro cell culture is a fundamental component of biological production systems and biotechnological research.
 The ability to grow cells outside of their natural environment offers many possibilities ranging from high quantity production of enzymes to cell toxicity studies.

-Traditionally, in vitro cell culture methods use petri dishes or culture flasks for laboratory cell culture.
-In culture flasks, cells are grown in a homogenous liquid medium, while petri dishes allow the growth of colonies on a solid or semi-solid substrate surface.
-Nevertheless, these two methods have limitations including the difficulty to compartmentalize clones and single cells.
+Petri plates or culture flasks have traditionally been used in laboratory cell cultivation as part of in-vitro procedures.
+In culture flasks, cells are grown in a homogenous liquid medium, while Petri dishes allow the growth of colonies on a solid or semi-solid substrate surface.
+However, these two approaches have limitations, such as the challenge of compartmentalizing clones and single cells.

 Continuous phase Reagents:

 Novec HFE-7500 (Sigma Aldrich) containing 0.5% or 3% dSURF

 500µl suspension of E. coli ECJW922 in TB (Terrific broth) medium with OD600 (optical density) of 0.005 (5 x 106 CFU/ml) or 0.01 (10 x 107 CFU/ml), which means cell concentration in the first suspension was 5 x 106 CFU/ml and in second suspension 10 x 107 CFU/ml.
 CFU – colony forming unit.

 E. Coli culture in droplets was performed with customer designed PDMS chip, but we would recommend using the EZ drop chip.